|

 Columns dialog.
 If your attachment contains a single point of data, Enterprise

 RTView assigns a time stamp when the graph receives the data.
+If your attachment contains two columns of

 data, the first column must be the